MG Software.

 FeatureGoogle Analytics (GA4)Plausible

-Script size~45 KB with impact on page load time and Core Web Vitals<1 KB with negligible impact on performance
+Script sizeApproximately 45 KB of scripts with measurable impact on page load time and Core Web Vitals scoresLess than 1 KB (45x smaller) with negligible impact on performance and Core Web Vitals scores

-ReportingExtensive custom reports, funnels, cohorts, explorationsSimple dashboard with pageviews, sources, countries, devices
+ReportingExtensive custom reports, funnels, cohorts, explorations, and predictive audiences via machine learningSimple, clear dashboard with pageviews, sources, countries, devices, and conversion goals at a glance

-Learning curveSteep: GA4 is complex with event model, dimensions, segmentsMinimal.
-The dashboard is understandable in minutes
+Learning curveSteep: GA4 is complex with its event model, custom dimensions, segments, and exploration reportsMinimal: the complete dashboard is understandable in minutes without any training or documentation

 When to choose which?